 The most important thing a Clinical Ayurvedic Specialist can do is support their patients to successfully implement the principles of Ayurveda into their lives.
-These principles, when properly followed assure that the body and mind of the patient will be balanced, peaceful, and optimally healthy.
+These principles, when properly followed, assure that the body and mind of the patient will be balanced, peaceful, and of optimal health.

 There are times, of course, when healing is not possible.
-(Such times, however, are comparatively few.)
-Healing is not possible when tissue is damaged beyond the ability of nature to bring about healing.
-A line can be crossed, where even the most heroic natural measures will not bring about healing.
+Such times, however, are comparatively few.
+Healing is not possible when tissue is damaged beyond repair.
+A line can be crossed, where even the most powerful natural measures will not bring about healing.
 For example, if an arm is severed, the body will not heal without surgical intervention.
 Likewise, many conditions in their late stages produce such severe tissue damage that the body cannot repair itself.

 Ayurvedic healing supports the body to heal itself.
 Nature works through the body's innate healing potential.
 If the body and mind are aligned with the power of nature, the body's healing mechanisms are empowered and their full potential realized.

 Miracles occur all the time.
 It is a miracle when the body and mind, working with nature, heals itself.
 These are not real miracles, however.
 They appear to be miracles to most people who do not understand or perceive the ways of nature.
 This is the Science of Natural Healing.

 Our job is to help miracles occur by aligning our patients with nature.
 We do this through lifestyle counseling.
 By helping people to understand their prakruti (nature) and their vikruti (imbalance), we help them begin to see who they are and how they relate to the world around them.
 When we establish a plan to help bring them back into balance using the five sense therapies and daily/seasonal routines, we are educating them in what they need to do to allow the healing forces of nature to flow through them.
 As they make changes in their lives, they remove the obstructions that interfere with this flow.